Parts King Parts King

 If you need to replace your vehicle's struts, this handy guide will show you how!

 Everything you need for this job can be found at Parts King.
 Make sure you have all of the tools and supplies you need, before you begin.
-It's also better to buy extra parts, as the last thing you want to do is go shopping when you have the car up on the jack.
+It's also better to buy extra parts, as the last thing you want to do is go shopping when you have already have the car up on the jack!

 Here's What You'll Need: